HanSolo/crac8/README.md

 3. run ```gradlew clean build```
 4. Now you should find the the jar at ```build/libs/crac8-17.0.0-fat.jar```
 5. This jar file will later be used to run on the docker container
+6. Make sure to select the correct JDK in the docker file (x64 or aarch64)

 #### Login into docker: